-Adjustments to teacher allocations may occur in June or in the Fall in response to enrollment shifts.
-Adjustments to non-teaching positions allocated in February are not typically done.
+Adjustments to teacher allocations may occur in June and/or in the Fall in response to projected and actual enrollment shifts.
+Adjustments to non-teaching positions allocated in the WSS are not typically done.

 JUNE ADJUSTMENT PROCESS

 In June, teacher allocations are reviewed based on revised enrollment projections developed by the Enrollment Planning department.
 They review projections of both anticipated October 1 student headcounts and Annual Average Full Time Enrollment (AAFTE).
 If both district-wide and school-based enrollment appear to align closely with the original February projections, the June staffing adjustment process may be cancelled.